 “I’d mostly recommend this program to weightlifters who are still relatively new and not quite lifting to their full strength.
 If you’ve been lifting for a while and your technique is dialed in, it’s just way too much volume.”

-Other Weightlifting Apps We Tested and Researched
+Other Weightlifting Apps We Researched and Tested

 Not every weightlifting app made our list.
 Here are a few other apps that are worth noting, but still didn’t make our top picks.

 - Street Parking: Although we actually like this app, it’s not one of our top picks mostly due to pricing.
-It’s a bit pricey for what you get and doesn’t offer a free trial.
+It’s a bit expensive for what you get and doesn’t offer a free trial.
 We have more details in our Street Parking review.

 - Train Hard App: While this strength program and app from Jason Khalipa has weight training elements, this app is focused more on HIIT and functional fitness common in CrossFit.
 You can see if this app is right for you in our Train Hard app review.